CCT-Code: Cross-Consistency Training for Multilingual Clone Detection and Code Search: Related Work

+Until recently, appropriate training and evaluation datasets have been scarce, but in recent years many works have collected loosely aligned data obtained through automatic translation or by parsing similar multilingual sources.
+Thus, \citet{ahn2004cross} presented an early attempt to multilingual question answering by translating an answer to the target language.
+Two years later, \citet{bos2006cross} presented another similar system using translation.
+Lee and Lee~\cite{lee2019cross} showed successful transfer for multilingual QA with training on English data and evaluation in Chinese. \citet{ferrandez2007applying} presented a work on multilingual knowledge base incorporating a system. \citet{mitamura2006keyword} developed a system with the translation of keywords extracted from question to get an answer in the target language. \citet{artetxe-etal-2020-cross} studied multilingual transfer of monolingual representations for a Transformer-based masked language model. \citet{mhamdi-etal-2021-x} examined a multilingual optimization-based meta-learning approach to learn to adapt to new languages for QA. \citet{cocondeser} proposed unsupervised pretraining for dense passage retrieval, although the authors concentrated on retrieval itself and ignored the multilingual nature of the data.
+Most approaches used extractive models, mostly due to the prevalence of datasets where, similar to SQuAD~\cite{rajpurkar2016squad}, labeled data includes an explicitly stated question, a passage containing an answer, and a span labeling for the answer.
+However, several works have considered generative QA: \citet{kumar-etal-2019-cross} and \citet{chi2019crosslingual} studied multilingual question generation, \citet{riabi2020synth} suggested a method to produce synthetic questions in a multilingual way by using multilingual MiniLM, and \citet{shakeri2020multi} proposed a method to generate multilingual question-answer pairs by a generative model (fine-tuned multilingual T5) based on samples automatically translated from English to the target language.
 Generative QA was mostly considered for datasets with long answers, but the generative model FiD~\cite{fid} achieved competitive results on SQuAD-like datasets, where an answer is supposed to be a short text span.
-For open domain QA, Lewis et al.~\cite{rag} used generative models in their RAG approach that processes top $k$ passages from the retriever in the encoder simultaneously and uses their representations in the decoder for answer generation, in a process called fusion.
+For open domain QA, \citet{rag} used generative models in their RAG approach that processes top $k$ passages from the retriever in the encoder simultaneously and uses their representations in the decoder for answer generation, in a process called fusion.
 Processing the passages independently in the encoder allows a model to scale to many contexts, as it only runs self-attention over one context at a time.
 The FiD model follows this paradigm, further improving the results in question generation.
-For QA over a knowledge graph, Zhou et al.~\cite{zhou-etal-2021-improving} studied unsupervised bilingual lexicon induction for zero-shot multilingual transfer for multilingual QA in order to map training questions in the source language into questions in the target language for use as augmented training data, which is important for zero-resource languages.
+For QA over a knowledge graph, \citet{zhou-etal-2021-improving} studied unsupervised bilingual lexicon induction for zero-shot multilingual transfer for multilingual QA in order to map training questions in the source language into questions in the target language for use as augmented training data, which is important for zero-resource languages.

-In this work, we focus on available datasets for solving the multilingual Open Retrieval Question Answering (XOR) task.
-It is important because many languages are faced with both a lack of textual information and its asymmetry, in the case of concepts from other cultures.